roman-milk/roman-milk.github.io/mom-of-cheerldr.md

  ***Shower room with teenage girls

  Every year the university offered a weekend training session to local high school cheerleading teams.
 Sarah didn't mind spending a couple of days on these sessions because they paid dividends, as some of the girls continued on to become members of the university's squad.
 No more than ten minutes into the first hour and Sarah recognized one of the high school cheerleaders was different.
 Not in a weird way, but along the same orientation as herself and Sarah formed an instant bond with the girl.
 What made the chance encounter even more unique was when the girl put her faith and trust in Sarah by explaining her most secret emotions.
-Report_Story #3